dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 - Each blog can have many posts (one-to-many):
   - `Blog` is the principal/parent.
   - `Post` is the dependent/child.
-It contains the FK property `Post.BlogId`, the value of which match the `Blog.Id` PK value of the related blog.
+It contains the FK property `Post.BlogId`, the value of which must match the `Blog.Id` PK value of the related blog.
   - `Post.Blog` is a reference navigation from a post to the associated blog. `Post.Blog` is the inverse navigation for `Blog.Posts`.
   - `Blog.Posts` is a collection navigation from a blog to all the associated posts. `Blog.Posts` is the inverse navigation for `Post.Blog`.
 - Each blog can have one assets (one-to-one):
   - `Blog` is the principal/parent.
   - `BlogAssets` is the dependent/child.
-It contains the FK property `BlogAssets.BlogId`, the value of which match the `Blog.Id` PK value of the related blog.
+It contains the FK property `BlogAssets.BlogId`, the value of which must match the `Blog.Id` PK value of the related blog.
   - `BlogAssets.Blog` is a reference navigation from the assets to the associated blog. `BlogAssets.Blog` is the inverse navigation for `Blog.Assets`.
   - `Blog.Assets` is a reference navigation from the blog to the associated assets. `Blog.Assets` is the inverse navigation for `BlogAssets.Blog`.
 - Each post can have many tags and each tag can have many posts (many-to-many):